-There are several tests given in the testing center using bubble sheets.
+There are several tests given in the testing center using bubble sheets, including one that is comprehensive and is due the last day of class.
 You can complete the tests as soon as you want.
 I allow unlimited time and scratch paper, but no books, no notes, and no calculators.
-For each test, sample tests are available through http://quizgen.org/ for you to use as a study guide.
+For each test, a sample test is available through GradeBot for you to use as a study guide.
 You only get one chance to take each test.
 (If you feel there is some special reason you should get another chance, such as sudden illness, discuss it with me.)